-Rehearsal-based methods \cite{rebuffi2017icarl,aljundi2019gradient} build a memory buffer in which partial representative data in each old task are selected for keeping, which is called exemplars.
+Rehearsal-based methods \citep{rebuffi2017icarl,aljundi2019gradient} build a memory buffer in which partial representative part of data of each old tasks are selected for keeping, which is called exemplars.
 When a new task arrives, the exemplars are combined with new data to jointly train the model.
-Numerous studies have found that how to select exemplars from old data plays a decisive role in the performance of the model.
-For example, iCaRL \cite{rebuffi2017icarl} selects the exemplars in a greedy manner under cardinality constraints by approximating the mean of the training data.
-GSS \cite{aljundi2019gradient} introduces gradient-based sampling to store the best selected exemplars in the memory buffer.
+A large number of studies have found that how to select exemplars from old data plays a decisive role in the performance of the model.
+For example, iCaRL \citep{rebuffi2017icarl} selects the exemplars in a greedy manner under cardinality constraints by approximating the mean of the training data.
+GSS \citep{aljundi2019gradient} introduces gradient-based sampling to store the best selected exemplars in the memory buffer.
 However, in the case of high privacy security requirements, the memory buffer is not allowed to be used.
 In this paper, to match the privacy security scenario of federated learning, we do not utilize memory buffer.

-Different from retaining the original old data, generative-based methods \cite{van2020brain,agarwal2022semantics} do not need to keep exemplars of old data, but strengthen the memory of old knowledge by generating pseudo old data.
+Different from retaining the original old data, generative-based methods \citep{van2020brain,agarwal2022semantics,cao2024generative} do not need to keep exemplars of old data, but strengthen the memory of old knowledge by generating pseudo old data.
 These methods usually use a generative network that estimates the data distribution of old tasks.
 Then, the generated pseudo data are added to the arriving new data to jointly train models.
-For example, BIR \cite{van2020brain} replays the hidden representations generated by the network's own feedback connections.
-However, this kind of methods may fail to generate data points that are fully consistent with the old tasks' distributions on complex datasets, and thus the performance may be degraded.
+For example, BIR \citep{van2020brain} replays the hidden representations generated by the network's own feedback connections.
+Recently, Cao et al. \citep{cao2024generative} propose to leverage pre-trained generative multi-modal models for class-incremental learning.
+Different from previous generative replay methods that aim to generate pseudo old data, their approach directly generates label text for a given image using the generative model, and then compares the generated text embeddings with the true label embeddings to make the final classification.
+However, this kind of methods may fail to generate data points or label text that are fully consistent with the old tasks' distributions on complex datasets, and thus the performance may be degraded.